OmniLayer/spec/README.md

 The Master Protocol supports creating property tokens to be used for titles, deeds, user-backed currencies, and even shares in a company.
 Whenever property is created, it gets assigned the next available currency ID, so any property can be bought, sold, transferred, and used for betting, just as other Master Protocol currencies are.

 Properties are awarded currency identifiers in the order in which they are created.
 Mastercoin is currency identifier 1 (bitcoin is 0), and Test Mastercoins have currency identifier 2.
 Additional properties and currencies therefore start at ID #3.
-Properties issued and traded using test MSC should be kept completely distinct from those issued and traded using real MSC, so the ID numbering systems for the two ecosystems are independent, both starting at 3.
+Properties issued and traded using test MSC are kept completely distinct from those issued and traded using real MSC, so the ID numbering systems for the two ecosystems are independent.
+Test Mastercoin properties have the most significant bit set to distinguish them from real properties, and they cannot be traded against real Mastercoins nor otherwise interact with non-test properties.
+Test MSC property IDs  also start numbering from 3, but with the most significant bit set.
+In sandbox environments using only Test MSC, these IDs can be displayed without the MSB set, for easier reading.

 Every property has a property type, which defines whether it is divisible or not and whether the property replaces or appends a previous property.
 If creating 1,000,000 units of a divisible currency, choose property type 2 and specify 100,000,000,000,000 for the number of properties (1 million divisible to 8 decimal places).
 For 1,000,000 indivisible shares in a company, choose property type 1 and specify 1,000,000 for the number of properties.
 The only difference between divisible and indivisible property types is how they are displayed (i.e. where the decimal point goes).

 A property may only be replaced or appended if the issuing address is the same for both the old and new properties.
 A replaced property can still be used and traded as normal, but the UI should indicate to the user that a newer version of the property exists and link to it.
 A property which has been replaced by a new property with the number of properties set to zero may be used to indicate that the issuer has abandoned that property entirely.
-Appended properties should not be treated as the same asset in the UI or protocol parsers (the appended properties have independent values), but the UI should indicate that more property has been appended by the issuer and link to the other properties.
+Appended properties must not be treated as the same asset in the UI or protocol parsers (the appended properties have independent values), but the UI should indicate that more property has been appended by the issuer and link to the other properties.

 Any time the name of a property is displayed, the ID number of the property must also be displayed with it in the format "NAME (ID)", to avoid name collisions.
 For instance, "Quantum Miner (8)".
 This is very important to prevent a malicious user from creating a property to impersonate another property.